Learn how to implement Consent Mode v2 with CookieYes and Google Tag Manager for privacy compliance and accurate data tracking.

 - Clear and Concise Banner: Design a user-friendly cookie banner that clearly explains the purpose of cookies and provides easy-to-understand consent options.

-- Multiple Consent Options: Offer granular control for users to choose which cookies they consent to (e.g., necessary, analytics, advertising).
+- Multiple Consent Options: Offer granular control for users to choose which cookies they consent to (e.g., essential, analytics, advertising).

 - Respect User Choice: Strictly adhere to user consent preferences and avoid using workarounds to circumvent consent.